Skip to main content

 • “The quests have unique and humorous dialogue.”

-• “The story is engaging, but it's especially hard to stay invested when many of the dialog options are just unfunny jokes.”
+• “The story is engaging, but many of the dialogue options are just unfunny jokes.”

 • monetization